 Planning a trip to San Francisco 4 days

 Ways of getting to San Francisco

 San Francisco is well connected via air and roadways.
 San Francisco’s airport is located within San Mateo County.
 (San Francisco International Airport)

 - There are many ways to reach SF city from the airport.
 Get San Francisco airport transfer to and from the city here (car)

-- Or public transport here – This transit pass includes access to airport, shopping areas, downtown and more
+- Or public transport here – This transit pass includes access to the airport, shopping areas, downtown and more

 - If you are flying to San Francisco, look for cheaper flights to San Jose.
 San Jose is located 50 minutes away from the San Francisco Airport.
 Accommodation (hostels and hotels including Airbnb accommodation) will be slightly cheaper in San Jose as compared to San Francisco.